Vopaaz/vo-lang/readme.md

 is already there in Monkey,
 I decide to not implement the return statement in my Vo-Lang.

+### Integer and Number

+Integer is specifically defined in Monkey, while there is only Number (float/double) in Vo.

 ### Object Orient Programming

 Vo, unlike Monkey, will (hopefully) be an object orient language.